 Attend a religious ceremony

-For those who prefer not to leave it to chance, there are a number of destinations in India where you’ll be guaranteed a visual – and spiritual – treat.
-Daily Aarti ceremonies in Varanasi attract hundreds of worshippers to India’s Ganges, as it flows south from the Himalayas; in the northerly Punjab region, Amritsar is home to the Golden Temple, where each evening the Holy Book is paraded before jostling crowds in a palanquin as part of its ‘Putting to Bed’ ceremony.
+For those who prefer not to leave it to chance, there are a number of destinations in India where you’ll be guaranteed a visual — and spiritual — treat.
+Daily Aarti ceremonies in Varanasi attract hundreds of worshipers to India’s Ganges, as it flows south from the Himalaya; in the northerly Punjab region, Amritsar is home to the Golden Temple, where each evening the Holy Book is paraded before jostling crowds in a palanquin as part of its ‘Putting to Bed’ ceremony.

 Tip: Be respectful and refrain from photography unless it’s clear it won’t upset or distract anyone.